RenneJ/hh-infosec-course/h2-spiderwebs.md

 - Use positive server-side input validation.
 Check that the user's input is correct on the server instead of on the client.
 (Is there negative input validation?
 Quick googling yielded no appropriate hits.)
 - Use SQL controls like LIMIT to prevent massive outputs data.

+Example (CWE-1287: Improper Validation of Specified Type of Input):

+- A child of CWE-20: Improper Input Validation
+- When an app's certain functionality is built to handle a specific type of data it is important to validate the user input to be the right type
+  - If not: the attacker might be able to cause unexpected errors or trigger unwanted events
+- This type of attack is more prevalent against products with type-unsafe languages (eg. PHP) or in languages that support casting (eg. C)

+Mitigation:

+- Assume all input is malicious.
+- Accept only predetermined "good" input, if user input doesn't adhere to the specifications don't accept it
+- Take into consideration length, type of input, the full range of acceptable values, missing or extra inputs, syntax, consistency across related fields, and conformance to business rules.

 ## WebGoat

 ### Installation